 The behavioural element of CBT is very much about doing and changing, for example, you will taught or given homework to complete, such as

-Your GP might have suggested meeting with a therapist for anger management or you’ve noticed that your anger is damaging your health, relationships, or quality of life, and decided its time to seek professional help.
-Working with a therapist can help you break down your anger into manageable parts and provide long-term strategies for change.
+Your GP might have suggested meeting with a therapist for anger management.
+If anger is affecting your health, relationships, or quality of life, professional counselling can help.
+With over 20 years of experience as a psychologist, I provide anger management counselling in Dublin and online across Ireland and the UK.
+Together, we can break down the patterns fueling your anger and develop practical, long-term strategies for change.

 I shall mention UK organisations as that is where I trained British Psychological Society – find a psychologist and here in Ireland, The Psychological Society of Ireland directory.